ActiveInferenceInstitute/CEREBRUM/CEREBRUM/Supplement_B_2_Novel_Linguistic_Cases.md

 One speculative example of a novel case that might emerge within CEREBRUM is what we might term the "conjunctive" case [CNJ].
 This case would represent a model's role in synthesizing multiple predictive streams into coherent joint predictions that couldn't be achieved through simple composition of existing cases.

-The mathematical formalism for a model in conjunctive case would extend the standard free energy equation as shown in Equation 15 (see Mathematical Appendix), representing the assembly of connected models participating in the joint prediction.
+The mathematical formalism for a model in conjunctive case would extend the standard free energy equation as shown in Equation 15 (see Supplement 1), representing the assembly of connected models participating in the joint prediction.
 The key innovation is that the likelihood term explicitly depends on multiple models' predictions rather than a single model's output, enabling integration of diverse predictive streams.

-In the message-passing formulation, the conjunctive case would introduce unique update rules as described in Equation 16 (see Mathematical Appendix), with weighting factors for individual model predictions, as well as a multiplicative integration of predictions that captures interdependencies beyond simple weighted averaging.
+In the message-passing formulation, the conjunctive case would introduce unique update rules as described in Equation 16 (see Supplement 1), with weighting factors for individual model predictions, as well as a multiplicative integration of predictions that captures interdependencies beyond simple weighted averaging.
 This formulation enables rich joint inference across model collectives.

 ### Speculative Novel Case: The "Recursive" Case